Bob Boyer (wrestler)

-Robert Boyer, is a Canadian retired professional wrestler.
+Robert Gerald Boyer (September 25, 1932 – January 4, 2026) was a Canadian professional wrestler.
 He wrestled under the ring name, Bobby Bold Eagle for over 10 years in Indianapolis, Indiana under Dick the Bruiser's World Wrestling Association and the early years of the World Wide Wrestling Federation in the 1960s.

+Boyer died at his home in Zionsville, Indiana, on January 4, 2026, at the age of 93.